Блог

 Trans-Siberian Comfort: Sleeper Car Tips from Irkutsk to Helsinki

-Book a private two-berth compartment with a window and secure it at least 60 days in advance. irkutsk serves as the starting hub, and though schedules shift, the cabin remains a calm sanctuary during departure.
+Book a private two-berth compartment with a window and secure it at least 60 days in advance.
+Irkutsk serves as the starting hub, and though schedules shift, the cabin remains a calm sanctuary during departure.

-Health and Safety Tips for Mature Travelers
+Health and Safety Tips for Mature Travellers

-Create itineraries with 2–3 sites in close proximity, prioritizing historic palaces or museums along the embankment, and verify easy routes on the official site.
+Create itineraries with 2–3 sites in close proximity, prioritising historic palaces or museums along the embankment, and verify easy routes on the official site.
 Visit the visitor headquarters for maps, accessibility notes, and real-time updates; check federation guidelines on seniors’ access and transport options, including the largest museums.

 Know where to find official visitor information at site entrances; keep emergency numbers and federation hotline; about medical issues, ask staff or contact local services.